FACTBOX-COVID-19 skiing restrictions across Europe | Health

 European skiers are facing a bleak holiday season as countries shut resorts and impose other restrictions to slow the spread of COVID-19.

 Some states have called for a continent-wide shut-down.
-Others have resisted and decided to give people some time on the slopes.
-Below is an overview of the situation in some of the main skiing centers.
+Others have resisted and decided to allow people some time on the slopes.
+Below is an overview of the situation in some of the main skiing centres: AUSTRIA

-Austria will let ski lifts open despite the third lockdown being introduced after Christmas.
+Austria will let ski lifts open despite a third lockdown, being introduced after Christmas.
 Skiers will have to wear FFP2 particle filtering masks inside lifts.
-Hotels and restaurants are to remain closed to deter visits by skiers from neighboring countries.
+Hotels and restaurants are to remain closed to deter visits by skiers from neighbouring countries.

-Individual cantons remain responsible for their own ski resorts and open for domestic tourism, the Swiss government said on Dec.
-18 as it ordered all restaurants and recreation centers closed for a month.
+SWITZERLAND Individual cantons remain responsible for their own ski resorts and open for domestic tourism, the Swiss government said on Dec.
+18 as it ordered all restaurants and recreation centres closed for a month.

-Ski lifts, trains, gondolas, and other enclosed transport are being limited to two-thirds capacity.
-The canton of Grisons has introduced a new mass-testing program to identify asymptomatic carriers.
+Ski lifts, trains, gondolas and other enclosed transport are being limited to two-thirds capacity.
+The canton of Grisons has introduced a mass-testing programme to identify asymptomatic carriers.

-Poland will close hotels and ski slopes during a national quarantine from Dec.
-28 until Jan.
+POLAND Poland will close hotels and ski slopes during a national quarantine from at least Dec.
+28 to Jan.
 17.

+SERBIA Serbia is allowing ski resorts to open, although precautions are being applied.
+Hotels are allowing only residents to use their restaurants and cafes, and limiting the number of people allowed in spas.

 BULGARIA The government plans to extend its coronavirus restrictions until Jan.
 31 with a few exceptions.
 Under the plan, hotel restaurants will be allowed to reopen as of Jan.
-4. This is being seen as an attempt to help ski resorts that have been hit hard by the pandemic.
+4. This is being seen as an attempt to help ski resorts, which have been hit hard by the pandemic.

 FRANCE France will let ski resorts reopen on Jan.
-7, if the coronavirus situation will allow it.
+7, if the coronavirus situation allows.

-French authorities said they would make random border checks to deter people from traveling to slopes in Switzerland and Spain.
+French authorities said they would make random border checks to deter people from travelling to slopes in Switzerland and Spain.
 SPAIN

-Some ski resorts have reopened, with skiers hitting the slopes of Catalonia after the region bordering France eased coronavirus restrictions that had prevented people from leaving their home municipality.
+Some ski resorts have reopened, with skiers hitting the slopes of Catalonia, bordering France, after it eased restrictions that had prevented people leaving their home municipality.
+GERMANY

-All ski resorts are closed under a tough package of restrictions also including bans on midnight mass and travel between regions over the Christmas period.
+All ski resorts are closed under a tough package of restrictions that also includes bans on midnight mass and travel between regions over the Christmas period.

 - READ MORE ON: